 On average, 83 percent of the traffic from search engines comes from SEO, and 17 percent from paid searchSource

 SEO Ranking Factors

 There are several factors considered by search engines when ranking websites in search results.
-Here are the major ones that you must optimize for if you want to rank higher in search results.
+Here are the major ones that you must optimize for if you want to rank higher in search results,

 For example, if your website is related to cars, you don’t expect it to show up in search results for computers because your website will have content related to cars.
 Have you ever realized how accurate search results are?
 This is usually due to search engines understanding a website’s content and ranking it for only relevant search terms.

 - Responsiveness – Consider two competitors who have similar websites and sell similar products in a similar niche.
 If one has a responsive website that fits any screen size, e.g desktops, laptops, tablets, and phones.
 The other has a non-responsive website that only fits in large-desktops.
 For search engines, they will rank the responsive website higher in search results.
 This will result in more traffic to the website that is mobile responsive.
-Your website should be responsive and not just for ranking purposes only, but also for better user experience for your visitors.
+Your website should be responsive and not just for ranking purposes only, but also for a better user experience for your visitors.